incodehq/incode-platform/README.md

 As well as the `AuditingService` service (that implements the `AuditingService3` API), the module also provides two further domain services:

-* (In 1.8.0-SNAPSHOT, the) `AuditingServiceMenu` provides actions to search for `AuditEntry`s, underneath an 'Activity' menu on the secondary menu bar.
+* The `AuditingServiceMenu` provides actions to search for `AuditEntry`s, underneath an 'Activity' menu on the secondary menu bar.

 * `AuditingServiceRepository` provides the ability to search for persisted (`AuditEntry`) audit entries.
 None of its